Senate Appropriations Committee Takes Steps to Restore Financial Aid for College-Ready Adults without a High School Diploma

 Students who qualify for federal aid under the ability to benefit option are more likely to be low-income, first generation and minority than other students receiving federal aid.
 An estimated 31 percent of AtB students are Hispanic and 19 percent are black – compared to 14 percent of all undergraduates who are Hispanic or black.

 The bill also keeps funding at FY12 levels for critical education and training programs, such as job training programs under Title I of the Workforce Investment Act, adult education programs under the Adult Education and Family Literacy Act, and career and technical education under the Carl D. Perkins Act.
-In addition, the Committee increased the maximum Pell grant to $5,635 from $5,550 and starts to address the funding gap anticipated in FY14.
+In addition, the Committee increased the maximum Pell grant to $5,635 from $5,550.
+To offset this increase, the bill includes cost-saving reforms to the student financial aid program, including limiting the in-school interest subsidy for subsidized Stafford loan borrowers to 150 percent of the normal educational program length, and preventing room and board from being covered through Pell grants for those students who are in distance education programs.

 Funding for a $50 million Workforce Innovation Fund (WIF), which provides competitive grants to improve the delivery of job training and education programs, is also included, but funded only through the Department of Labor.
 This is an adjustment from the President’s budget request, which funded the WIF through a variety of funding sources, including adult education funds.